codeacula/vae/README.md

 5. **Ask For Help**: If you're ever unsure how to proceed, just ask!
 Vae is here to guide you through your daily quests and challenges.
 6. **Customize Your Health Tracking**: The Daily Note template includes specific health categories (ADHD, Bipolar, OCD, etc.).
 You should modify the `Daily Note.md` file to include only the categories relevant to your personal health tracking needs.

-## Getting Started

-To start using Vae:

-1. **Enable Canvas** in Google Gemini
-2. **Enable Google Workspace integration** for Keep, Calendar, and Tasks
-3. **Start a conversation** and paste the contents of `Vae.md`
-4. **Follow the First Run Instructions** to complete setup
-5. **Let Vae create your Scheduled Actions** for daily check-ins

-## Troubleshooting

-- **Canvas not working?** Make sure you're using Google Gemini and Canvas is enabled
-- **Scheduled Actions failing?** Verify your platform supports this feature and check permissions
-- **Google integration issues?** Verify Google Workspace permissions are enabled and re-authenticate if needed
-- **Missed a check-in?** No problem!
-Vae will adapt to your current situation without judgment

 ## Links